FlappyBirdCodes/Language-Classifier/README.md

 # Language-Classifier
-Using machine learning to classify languages
+Using machine learning, sikit-learn and python to classify languages.
+Graphical user interface made with pygame.